lobophf/mandelbrot-set/README.md

 frac.addRange(1.0, RGB(  0,   0, 255));
 ```

-Then, you must use the *Zoom* struct combined with the *addZoom* method
+Then, you must use the *Zoom* structure combined with the *addZoom* method to
-to navigate in the complex plane.
+navigate over the bitmap image.
 The first two arguments of the *Zoom* struct are
 the pixel coordinates.
 By default, the start position is centered at the origin
 of the [complex plane](https://en.wikipedia.org/wiki/Complex_plane).
 The third
 argument is a number that represents the zoom.
 The lower its value, the deeper we